shrine-maiden-heavy-industries/torii-ila/docs/index.md

 To get set up with Torii ILA, follow the [installation instructions], and then head over to the [getting started] page for examples of both the USB and UART ILAs.

+## Community

+The two primary community spots for Torii and by extension Torii ILA are the `#torii` IRC channel on [libera.chat] (`irc.libera.chat:6697`) which you can join via your favorite IRC client or the [web chat], and the [discussion forum] on GitHub.

+Please do join and share your projects using Torii, ask questions, get help with problems, or discuss development.

 ## License

 Torii ILA is licensed under the [BSD-3-Clause], the full text of which can be found in the [`LICENSE`] file.